 Mitkova AV, et al. (2005) Modulation of DNA synthesis in Saccharomyces cerevisiae nuclear extract by DNA polymerases and the origin recognition complex.
 J Biol Chem 280(8):6285-92

 Abstract: We have analyzed the modulation of DNA synthesis on a supercoiled plasmid DNA template by DNA polymerases (pol), minichromosome maintenance protein complex (Mcm), topoisomerases, and the origin recognition complex (ORC) using an in vitro assay system.
-Anti-sera specific against the four-subunit pol a, the catalytic subunit of pol d, and the Mcm467 complex each inhibited DNA synthesis.
-However, DNA synthesis in this system appeared to be independent of pole.
-Consequently, DNA synthesis in the in vitro system appeared to depend only on two polymerases, a and d, as well as the Mcm467 DNA helicase.
-This system requires supercoiled plasmid DNA template and DNA synthesis absolutely required DNA topoisomerase I. In addition, we also report here a novel finding that purified recombinant six-subunit ORC significantly stimulated the DNA synthesis on a supercoiled plasmid DNA template containing an autonomously replicating sequence, ARS1.
+Antisera specific against the four-subunit pol alpha, the catalytic subunit of pol delta, and the Mcm467 complex each inhibited DNA synthesis.
+However, DNA synthesis in this system appeared to be independent of polepsilon.
+Consequently, DNA synthesis in the in vitro system appeared to depend only on two polymerases, alpha and delta, as well as the Mcm467 DNA helicase.
+This system requires supercoiled plasmid DNA template and DNA synthesis absolutely required DNA topoisomerase I. In addition, we also report here a novel finding that purified recombinant six subunit ORC significantly stimulated the DNA synthesis on a supercoiled plasmid DNA template containing an autonomously replicating sequence, ARS1.

 Topics addressed in this paper

 Number of different genes curated to this paper: 10

 - To go to the Locus page for a gene, click on the gene name.